Structured Content at HDIR

 - Siteimprove: Tool for measuring accessibility score, improving SEO, ensuring better content quality, and mitigating security issues

-- Lovdata: Publishes judicial information and provides free, public access to all Norwegian laws and other judicial documents, including court rulings
+- Lovdata: Publishes judicial information.
+Also provides free public access to all Norwegian laws and other judicial documents, including court rulings

 - Altinn: Portal for digital dialogue between businesses, private individuals and public agencies